zeus2198/node.ucp/README.md

 npm install
 ```
 Packages installation may take some time.
+5. Import the sample database(`./sample-database.sql`) into your MySQL server.
 4. Open `./config/config.json` file and edit the configuration file as per as your system settings.
 ## Starting the application
 **Developer Mode:**